Cornell–Harvard hockey rivalry: Lynah East

 Fans from both Cornell and Harvard fill Bright Hockey Center, also referred to as Lynah East, during a Cornell-Harvard game in 2005.

 The relatively large numbers of the Lynah Faithful who travel to away games have caused contests at Bright to be played in front of predominantly pro-Cornell crowds sometimes.
 The willingness of the Lynah Faithful to travel to away games at Bright in particular has led many in the Cornell community to think of Cornell-at-Harvard games as de facto home games for Cornell, and earned Bright, and by extension the Cornell-Harvard game played there, the nickname of Lynah East.

 Relevance of the Rivalry

 Cornell and Harvard are the most successful current members of ECAC Hockey.
 Cornell leads the conference with the greatest number of ECAC Championships with 14 while Harvard is second with 11 championships.
 Harvard and Cornell are tied for the most regular-season conference titles with 11 each.
 Cornell and Harvard have met seven times in the ECAC Championship Final.
 This makes it the most common pairing of opponents in the championship game.
 Cornell has won four of those contests.
 Harvard won the most recent in 2017.
-The two programs account for 40% of all ECAC Championships won and 36% of all regular-season titles awarded in a twelve-team conference.
-Additionally, since the formal creation of the Ivy League in 1956, Cornell has won the greatest number of Ivy-League titles in men's ice hockey with 26 while Harvard has 24.
+The two programs account for 40% of all ECAC Championships won and 35% of all regular-season titles.
+Additionally, since the formal creation of the Ivy League in 1956, Cornell has won the greatest number of Ivy-League titles in men's ice hockey with 27 while Harvard has won 24.